cSwiggitySwooty/University-of-South-Carolina---Columbia-Coursework/README.md

-A class ending in an "H" indicates an Honors course.
+A class number ending in an "H" indicates an Honors course.